 Warren Buffett, Jesse Livermore and Peter Lynch are household names around the world, but equity traders aren’t the only ones that have amassed fortunes.
-George Soros is well known for his billion-dollar bet on the devaluation of the British Pound, John Arnold made billions trading natural gas, Jay Gould cornered the gold market, and Louis Bacon predicted the Gulf War.
-In this article, we’ll take a look at these and other famous commodity traders that amassed fortunes trading these hard assets [for more commodity news and analysis subscribe to our free newsletter].
+George Soros is well known for his billion-dollar bet on the devaluation of the British pound, John Arnold made billions trading natural gas, Jay Gould cornered the gold market, and Louis Bacon predicted the Gulf War.
+In this article, we’ll take a look at these and other famous commodity traders who amassed fortunes trading these hard assets [for more commodity news and analysis subscribe to our free newsletter].

 John Arnold: The King of Natural Gas

 John D. Arnold began his career at Enron in 1995, earning the company a reported $750 million in 2001 alone.
-After the Enron’s collapse, Mr. Arnold founded Centaurus Energy in 2002 with $8 million of his own money and three employees.
+After Enron’s collapse, Arnold founded Centaurus Energy in 2002 with $8 million of his own money and three employees.
 The hedge fund became famous thanks to a single, timely natural gas trade that returned billions in profit.

 In 2005, a different hedge fund, Amaranth Advisors LLC, had bet billions on natural gas, anticipating prolonged shortages following Hurricane Katrina.
 Unfortunately, prices failed to move and the fund was soon sitting on $6.5 billion in losses.
-At the same time, Mr. Arnold had made around $1 billion betting the opposite, generating 317% returns in 2006 for investors.
+At the same time, Arnold had made around $1 billion betting the opposite, generating 317% in returns in 2006 for investors.

-After prices had bottomed out towards the end of 2006, Mr. Arnold bought up Amaranth Advisors’ losing position in natural gas in a trade that rapidly turned around between 2006 and 2008.
+After prices had bottomed out towards the end of 2006, Arnold bought up Amaranth Advisors’ losing position in natural gas in a trade that rapidly turned around between 2006 and 2008.
 Then, in 2008, he foresaw the looming collapse in natural gas prices and nearly doubled his money again by taking a short position in the commodity [see also 10 Ways to Invest in Fracking].

 Jay Gould: Cornering the Gold Market